-There can be many more criteria to identify the owner, but this is part of Data Governance and out of scope for this article.
+There can be many more criteria to identify the owner, but this is part of data governance and out of scope for this article.
 In the case of medical files, the object, the patient, has several inherent rights to the data, making this person partly accountable for the access decision.
-The concept of shared responsibility for access control will be explained in a separate article about Access Governance in the IDPro BoK.
+The concept of shared responsibility for access control will be explained in a future article about access governance in the IDPro BoK.

 Identification – Uniquely establish a user of a system or application.